-- 1. Tire size-For details, see "-Tire size" on page 275. - 2.
-DOT and Tire Identification Number (TIN)-For details, see "-DOT and Tire Identification Number (TIN)" on page 274. - 3.
-The location of the tread wear indicators-For details, see "Checking and replacing tires" on page 356. - 4.
-Uniform tire quality gradingFor details, see "Uniform tire quality grading" that follows. - 5.
-Tire ply composition and materials-Plies mean a layer of rubber- coated parallel cords.
+- 1. Tire size-For details, see "-Tire size" on page 283. - 2.
+DOT and Tire Identification Number (TIN)-For details, see "-DOT and Tire Identification Number (TIN)" on page 282. - 3.
+Location of the tread wear indicators-For details, see "Checking and replacing tires" on page 363. - 4.
+Uniform tire quality grading-For details, see "-Uniform tire quality grading" on page 284. - 5.
+Tire ply composition and materials-Plies mean a layer of rubber-coated parallel cords.
 Cords mean the strands forming the plies in the tire. - 6.
-Radial tires or bias- ply tires-A radial tire has "RADIAL" on the sidewall.
-A tire not marked with "RADIAL" is a bias- ply tire.
+Radial tires or bias-ply tires-A radial tire has "RADIAL" on the sidewall.
+A tire not marked with "RADIAL" is a bias-ply tire.

 - 7. "TUBELESS" or "TUBE TYPE"-A tubeless tire does not have a tube inside the tire and air is directly filled in the tire.
-A tube type tire has a tube inside the tire and the tube maintains the air pressure. - Load limit at maximum cold tire inflation pressure-For details, see "Checking and replacing tires" on page 356. - Maximum cold tire inflation pressure-This means the pressure to which a tire may be inflated.
-For details about recommended cold tire inflation pressure, see "Tires" on page 378. - 10.Summer tire or all season tire-An all season tire has "M+S" on the sidewall.
+A tube type tire has a tube inside the tire and the tube maintains the air pressure. - 8.
+Load limit at maximum cold tire inflation pressure-For details, see "Vehicle load limits" on page 289 and "Tires" on page 386. - 9.
+Maximum cold tire inflation pressure-This means the pressure to which a tire may be inflated.
+For details about recommended cold tire inflation pressure, see "Tires" on page 386. - 10.Summer tire or all season tire-An all season tire has "M+S" on the sidewall.
 The tire not marked with "M+S" is a summer tire.
-For details, see "Types of tires" on page 284.
+For details, see "Types of tires" on page 292.